sagemath/sagewiki_to_gh-2022-10-10/Python3-Switch.md

 }}}
 Beware that you will need to call the second line again if you ever call "make distclean".

-This will work until version 9.1 at least.
+This will work with version 9.0.
 Then the backward compatibility with Python 2 will no longer be ensured.